FelitaD/job-market-batch/README.md

 Months later, thanks to O'Reilly's book _Fundamentals of Data Engineering_, I had more clarity with the role.
 But the variety of technical skills is still a major consideration when applying to jobs.

+This project is trying to achieve 2 things.
+First it's a tool to look up jobs gathered from various sources.
-In this project, I am trying to keep up with technologies present on the data engineering job market using Matt Turck's Data Landscape.
+The secondary goal is to keep up with technologies present on the data engineering job market using Matt Turck's Data Landscape.

 ![landscape](project_diagrams/2020-Data-and-AI-Landscape-Matt-Turck-at-FirstMark-v1.png)
 [2020 Data and AI Landscape - Matt Turck at FirstMark](https://mattturck.com/data2020/)